HomerReid/TranslatePPTX/README.md

  options:
   --Translations Translations.txt
+  --WideOnly
+  --OmitRuns
+  --Autosize
+  --WriteFormats
+  --Verbose
   --WriteLog
-  --WideOnly

 ````

 The additional options here are:

++ `--WideOnly`

+    + Requests that only text strings containing double-byte characters (i.e. characters in Japanese, Chinese, or other languages) be considered.

++ `--OmitRuns`

+    + Requests that the `.text` output file omit separate lines for text runs, retaining only lines for text shapes.
+(See [below](#ShapesRuns) for more on this distinction.)

++ `--Autosize`

+    + Requests that TranslatePPTX attempt to rescale text font sizes to preserve the size of text boxes.

++ `--WriteFormats`

+    + Requests that TranslatePPTX write formatting information (font, font size, font color, URL addresses, bold, italic, etc.) for text runs to the `.text` output file.

++ `--Verbose`

+    + Requests more verbose console output.

 + `--WriteLog`

     + Requests that TranslatePPTX write a `.log` file explaining what is doing.
 This is useful for debugging.

-+ `--WideOnly`

-    + Requests that only text strings containing double-byte characters (i.e. characters in Japanese, Chinese, or other languages) be considered.

 <a name="ShapesRuns"></a>
 ## Text shapes vs. text runs